Origin and History

 The shabraques of the officers were identical to those of the troopers but their rear corners were decorated with the king's cipher on a white filed framed and crowned in gold.

 In 1757, after the victory of Leuthen, Queen Sophia Dorothea gave 32 leopard skins to the officers of this regiment.
 From then on, the first 3 officers of each squadron wore this leopard skin over the left shoulder instead of the pelisse for reviews and galas.

-The pelisse of the NCOs was trimmed with foxskin and the uniform was laved silver instead of white.
+- the uniform was laced silver instead of white.

 Trumpeters of the regiment wore uniforms similar to those of the troopers with the following differences: